Nothing Is Free

 Think about what is happening from the buyer's perspective.
 They are on your listing, interested in your product, and they click to watch your video.
 Before they see your product, they see an ad for someone else's product.
 Even if they skip the ad after five seconds, you have introduced doubt and distraction at the worst possible moment.

-There is no way to disable ads on YouTube unless you pay for YouTube Premium, and that only affects your own viewing experience, not your buyers'.
-Every buyer who watches your product video on YouTube is potentially seeing a competitor ad first.
+There is no way to disable ads on YouTube unless you pay for YouTube Premium โ and that only affects your own viewing experience, not your buyers'.

 Suggested Videos Send Buyers Away